 Sutton, A., & Crozier, S. (2018).
 'Walking the talk: stress experts manage the stress-strain relationship to gain better wellbeing outcomes.
 In 29th International Congress of Applied Psychology.
-Montreal, Canada.
+Conference held Montreal, Canada.

 View all research publications by Anna Sutton

-I supervise projects in a broad range of organisational psychology topics, usually with a focus on well-being, the role of personality and authenticity at work, and leadership.
+I supervise projects in organisational psychology, usually with a focus on well-being, the role of personality and authenticity at work.

 |Name|| ||Extn.|| ||Username|| ||Room|| ||Department|